Terms & Conditions

 4.1 Notwithstanding delivery and the passing of risk in the Goods, or any other provision of these Conditions, the property in the Goods shall not pass to the Buyer until the Seller has received in cash or cleared funds payment in full of the price of the Goods and all other goods agreed to be sold by the Seller to the Buyer for which payment is then due.

 4.2 Until such time as the property in the Goods passes to the Buyer:-

 4.2.1 the Buyer shall hold the Goods as the Seller’s fiduciary agent and bailee, and shall keep the Goods separate from those of the Buyer and third parties and properly stored, protected and insured and identified as the Seller’s property;

-4.2.2 the Buyer shall be entitled to resell or use the Goods in the ordinary course of its business, but shall account to the Seller for the proceeds of sale or otherwise of the Goods, whether tangible or intangible, including insurance proceeds, and shall keep all such proceeds separate from any moneys or property of the Buyer and third parties and in the case of tangible proceeds, properly stored, protected and insured; and
+4.2.2 the Buyer shall be entitled to resell or use the Goods in the ordinary course of its business, but shall account to the Seller for the proceeds of sale or otherwise of the Goods, whether tangible or intangible, including insurance proceeds, and shall keep all such proceeds separate from any sums of money or property of the Buyer and third parties and in the case of tangible proceeds, properly stored, protected and insured;

 5. Passing of risk

 5.1 Risk of damage to or loss of the Goods shall pass to the Buyer at:-

 5.1.1 in the case of Goods to be collected at the Seller’s premises, the time when the Seller notifies the Buyer that the Goods are available for collection; or

 5.1.2 in the case of Goods to be delivered otherwise than at the Seller’s premises, the time of delivery or if the Buyer wrongfully fails to take delivery of the Goods, the time when the Seller has tendered delivery of the Goods.